julelang/manual/src/std/integ-c.md

 ```
 Allocates size bytes of memory\.
 Memory does not initialize\.
 Returns pointer to allocation if success, nil if not\.

 This function is part of the C\-style memory management\.
-It can be very dangerous\.
+It might be very dangerous\.

 ## Calloc
 ```jule